 As a TCA member you need to be interested and able to commit to meeting every Saturday at MCA Chicago and communicating with program leaders during the days between Saturday sessions.
 You are encouraged to stay involved with the program for two years.
 Over the two years, your commitment is structured along four 5-month sessions.
-At the start of each of the sessions (which last five months), you commit fully to that 5-month period.
+At the start of each of the sessions (which last five months), you commit fully to that five-month period.
 Throughout each five-month period, program staff meet with you to offer feedback and chart progress toward your goals.
-A specific theme structures each 5-month session and the projects that members work on.
+A specific theme structures each five-month session and the projects that members work on.
 Within that theme, your interests and those of your fellow members help determine the artists, art, and issues explored.
 You may begin leading talks in the galleries during the third session.

 Can anyone join?

 When and where does the program happen?

 As a TCA member, you meet weekly on Saturdays from 1:30–4:30 pm, and we expect you to do additional work to advance your creative goals on your own between these weekly sessions.
 The program meets at the MCA, with planned regular visits to other art organizations, galleries, and artist studios in Chicago.
 You get to experience all of the MCA: the galleries, theater, studios, meeting spaces, and other public and behind-the-scene areas.
 During sessions three and four, talks take place on Saturday afternoons.
 They may also take place on Tuesdays during the MCA’s Community Free Day.

 What’s in it for me?

 Being a TCA member comes with both tangible and intangible benefits.

 - Service learning credit as structured through your school system

 - Visits to artists’ studios